 Figure 2.21 Willingness to Change Travel Habits - Car Driver Sub-set

 Student Survey Responses

 RESPONSE RATES

-The student response rate for this years survey was 26.6%, up from the 16% response rate recorded in 2012 and appears to represent an accurate spread of students.
+The student response rate for this years survey was 18.2%, down from the 26.6% response rate recorded in 2014 but appears to represent an accurate spread of students.

 PERSONAL DETAILS

 Role at University

 Figure 3.01 illustrates the breakdown of respondents' role at the University.

+Figure 3.01 Role at University

+Gender Split

-Figure 3.01 Role at University $\frac{\text{Gender Split}}{\text{The information obtained indicated that 59\% of student respondents were female, with 40\% male.}}$
+The information obtained indicated that 65% of student respondents were female, with 34% male.

 Figure 3.02 Gender of Respondents

 Age

-As can be seen from Figure 3.03 the majority of student respondents (69%) were aged between 18 and 24 years of age with a much smaller proportion (21.3%) being in the older 25-39 bracket.
+As can be seen from Figure 3.03 the majority of student respondents (67.1%) were aged between 18 and 24 years of age with a much smaller proportion (21.5%) being in the older 25-39 bracket.

 Figure 3.03 Age of Student Respondents

+University of Aberdeen Page 26 of 41

 Distance from Work

 Figure 3.04 illustrates the range of distances students estimate they travel to their place of study.
 The data gathered shows a continuing trend of students living closer to their place of study (<5 miles).
 This could help when encouraging students to use active travel methods which are more suited to shorter distances.